AdaCore/spark2014/lrm/source/packages.rst

 .. todo:: Consider whether we need the extended state_name with integrity

-.. todo:: May be we have to consider a latched output mode selector, one that can be read after writing but need not be.
+.. todo:: Consider a latched output mode selector, one that can be read after writing but need not be.
 This scheme has beeen requested by secunet.
-Or is this what an In_Out volatile should represent?

 .. todo:: May introduce a way to provide a "history" parameter for Volatile variables.

 .. centered:: **Legality Rules**